threefoldtech/tfgrid-sdk-ts/packages/grid_client/docs/billing.md

 ### Calculating SU

-The current SU value is `5 mUSD/h`, please note that prices could be subjected to change.
+The current SU value is `5 mUSD/h`.
+Please note that prices could be subjected to change.

 ```sh
 SU = HRU/1200 + SRU/200